 Open Media Library is free open source software, licenced under the GPL, without any "cloud" or "social" components.

-There is no stable release yet, and no standalone installer, but here's how you can already try out the latest version.
+There is no stable release yet, but here's how you can already try out the latest version.